mtfrigo/IoT-Toolbox-Backend/README.md

 A REST API is implemented using nodejs.

-For the API complete reference click [here](https://github.com/mtfrigo/IoT-Toolbox-Frontend)
+For the API complete reference click [here](https://github.com/mtfrigo/IoT-Toolbox-Backend/wiki/API-Reference)

 ## Running instance TODO

-A running instance of the prototype can be accessed [here](https://github.com/mtfrigo/IoT-Toolbox-Frontend)
+A running instance of the prototype can be accessed [here](https://github.com/mtfrigo/IoT-Toolbox-Backend) [OFFLINE]